 - Do the oil pulling the same time each day, which is best the first thing in the morning before you eat breakfast.
 You can pull while you’re taking a shower.

 - When using coconut oil, be aware that it’s a solid at room temperature and needs to be warmed to become oil.
 The warmth of your mouth will do it.
-Chew it and the small pieces will melt to an oil easily within a few seconds.
+Chew it, and the small pieces will melt into an oil easily within a few seconds.

 - Adjust the amount of oil you use to your comfort level.
 If you feel like it’s dripping out of your mouth with each swish, you have too much.